porzhang/Recommendation-system/README.md

-# Recommendation-system-practice
+# Recommendation-system

-This is my practice R code of a movie recommendation system which I referenced from https://data-flair.training/blogs/data-science-r-movie-recommendation/
+Recomendation system for a movie streaming application like netflix, but the recommendation system is based on the average users favourites, not based on the personal interest.